British tourist Grace Millane, daughter of millionaire property developer, still missing

 Beard said they were still trying to get in touch with a number of people she had been with on Saturday night.

-Millane's father, millionaire property developer David Millane, is due to arrive in Auckland tomorrow.
+Millane's father, millionaire property developer David Millane, is due to touch down in Auckland tomorrow.

 Beard said having him here would allow officers to get to know more about Grace Millane's background.